 Eligibility Criteria and Requirements:

-- PA student currently enrolled in an accredited Physician Assistant Program
+- PA student currently enrolled in an accredited PA Program

 - Must have successfully completed one term (semester or quarter) of PA studies

 - Must be in good academic standing in your PA Program

 - Must be a member of the African Heritage PA Caucus (may pay dues at time of application submission)